sarfata/sarfata.github.com/_posts/2013-01-30-Learn-Something-Useful-The-Google-Maps-API.md

 ---
 layout: post
-title: Learn something useful A tutorial to the Google Maps API
+title: Learn something useful&#58; A tutorial to the Google Maps API for weddings vizualization
 permalink: /posts/tutorial-google-maps-api/
 ---

-# Learn something useful: A tutorial to the Google Maps API for weddings vizualization

 Let's learn something useful today!
 I have always been interested in data vizualization and my recent addictions to [data analysis][dataanalysis] is pushing me to try new things.

 One very notable API that I have never got to play with yet is the Google Maps API (actually I have used it a lot on iOS but never in JavaScript).

 Turns out I have the perfect problem to go with it: having [trekked around the globe][globetrekkers] my wife and I have the pleasure of being invited to weddings all around the world.
 We try to go as often as we can.

 The list for 2013 has been growing very rapidly and it seems it would be quite a challenge to attend all of them.
 The goal of this little exercise is to: